ncsa/Delta_doc/docs/source/running_jobs/index.rst

 File System Dependency Specification for Jobs
 ---------------------------------------------

-Please see the **link** section on setting job file system dependencies for jobs.
+Please see the :ref:`depend_arch`section in System Architecture for information on setting job file system dependencies for jobs.

 Jobs that do not specify a dependency on the WORK (/projects) and SCRATCH (/scratch) will be assumed to depend only on the HOME (/u) file system.